 Old Town Scottsdale encompasses nine walkable districts that offer treasures at every turn.
 From the chic boutiques along famed Fifth Avenue and the galleries of the Arts District to the eclectic shops in the Historic District and beyond, you’ll find plenty of opportunities to browse, dine and explore.
-Here are 11 things you won’t want to miss on a day in Old Town Scottsdale!
+Here are 11 fun things to do that you won’t want to miss in Old Town Scottsdale!

 Old Town Farmers Market